barneyms/spotify_library_reader/README.md

 Run `main.py` from command line with the following arguments:
  * username: your spotify username (credentials will be required)
  * request_type: one of "playlist", "playlists", or "all_playlists" (see reference)
  * playlist: name of target playlist.
-Only needed if using "playlist" request
+Only needed if using "playlist" request *** As of 04/08/2017 it's still necessary to run the code.
+That will change! ***

  On first run, follow the instructions in terminal for authorisation.
 You will need to grant permissions and copy your full redirect URL into the terminal to continue.

+ e.g.

+ `main.py "Jane Doe" "playlists" "Doesnt matter"` : this will return Jane Doe's playlists `main.py "Jane Doe" "playlist" "My First Playlist"` : this will return metadata for "My First Playlist"

  ### Reference